17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Planning a trip to Missouri?
-Be sure to carve out time to explore all the best things to do in St. Louis.
-MO, the Show Me State’s second-largest city.
-This Midwest gem is renowned for its beer and baseball – but there’s so much more to experience in the Gateway City than brews and bleachers!
+Carve out time to explore all the best things to do in St. Louis, MO.
+This Midwest gem is renowned for its beer and baseball.
+But after visiting the Show Me State’s second-largest city on our last Midwest road trip, we found so much more to experience here than brews and bleachers!

-Set on the banks of the majestic Mississippi, St. Louis is a vibrant cultural hub packed with must-see museums, enthralling art, soulful music, and mouthwatering Saint Louis food.
-And with its miles of beautiful trails, parks, and waterways, the Gateway City is a natural choice for outdoor adventurers.
+Set on the banks of the majestic Mississippi, St. Louis is a vibrant cultural hub packed with must-see museums, enthralling art, soulful music, and—our favorite reason for visiting—mouthwatering food.
+And with miles of beautiful trails, parks, and waterways to explore, the Gateway City is a natural choice for outdoor adventurers, too.

 Not sure where to start?
-Check out this guide to the best places to visit in St. Louis, MO—and you’re good to go!
+Check out our complete guide to our favorite places to visit in St. Louis, MO—and you’re good to go!

-Must-see places to visit in St. Louis, MO
+Our favorite spots to visit in St. Louis

 Saint Louis Zoo